jtacoma/go-zdcf/README.md

 ```go
 func (s *SocketContext) Open() (sock zmq.Socket, err error)
 ```
-Open a socket based on the socket context.
+Open a ØMQ socket.

-The socket will be affected by all options provided through the SocketContext, including being bound and/or connected to some addresses.
+The socket will be affected by all options provided through the SocketContext, including being bound and/or connected to some addresses: ready to go!

 ## Known Issues